uniquelau/vdb.Common.Project/VS.NET/company.project.Web/Readme.md

 In each visual studio project, update the Output Path, to:

-../output/
+../bin/

-*** This translates as, go up a directory to the parent of the project, and then place the build output inside 'output' ***
+*** This translates as, go up a directory to the parent of the project, and then place the build output inside 'bin' ***

-The build scripts included in this project will copy the latest project DLL's into the Umbraco web application each time the project builds.
-These are always copied from the corresponding 'Configuration' folder ensuring the DLL's are correct.
+The build scripts included in this project will always copy the DLL's from the specified output directory into your websites BIN directory.
+I strongly recommend setting a solution build folder called 'Bin'

 There is a bug inside Visual Studio 2010, which creates an additional /Bin folder inside the /Output directory.
 This can be ignored.
 By default this direction is ignored, as binaries should not be sourced controlled.